hollerith/openpr/README.md

-# VSCode PR Files Opener Extension
+# VSCode PR Files Opener and Permalink helper Extension

-This is a Visual Studio Code extension that fetches the list of files in a given GitHub Pull Request (PR) and opens all of them in new editor tabs.
+This is a Visual Studio Code extension that adds two commands:

+1. `Open PR Files` fetches the list of files in a given GitHub Pull Request (PR) and opens all of them in new editor tabs.
+2. `Open String Location` opens the file of the permalink or file path in the clipboard

 ## Installation